happybono/BusInfoMVCSample/README.md

 # BusInfoMVCSample
-Bus Information System for Gyeonggi Province, South Korea.
+Bus Information System for Gyeonggi-do (Gyeonggi Province), South Korea.
 The estimated arrival time is calculated based on real-time bus location data retrieved from the server once every 20 seconds.
 The system displays refined information on the Windows Forms Project.

 ## Features
 - Retrieve and display real-time bus arrival information.